alexandre-abrioux/golem-node/README.md

 Use `make status` to get your node address and health, and `make settings` to display your current node parameters.

-Get a shell access to your running container with `make shell`.
+Get shell access with `make shell`.

 ## :dash: Maintenance